JoseRoca/WinFBX/docs/Databases/ADO Classes/CADORecordset Class.md

 Asterisks can be used only at the end of a criteria string, or together at both the beginning and end of a criteria string, as shown above.
 You cannot use the asterisk as a leading wildcard ('*str'), or embedded wildcard ('s*r').
 This will cause an error.

-**Note**: An error will occur if a current row position is not set before calling Find.
+**Note**: An error will occur if a current row position is not set before calling **Find**.
 Any method that sets row position, such as MoveFirst, should be called before calling Find.

-**Note**: If you call the Find method on a recordset, and the current position in the recordset is at the last record or end of file (EOF), you will not find anything.
+**Note**: If you call the **Find** method on a recordset, and the current position in the recordset is at the last record or end of file (EOF), you will not find anything.
 You need to call the MoveFirst method to set the current position/cursor to the beginning of the recordset.

 #### Example